dbhat/SABR/README.md

     [Hint]: Run the following script on the [server](https://github.com/dbhat/cloudlab_SABR/blob/master/server/server.sh)

     * Insert metadata information into the cache MongoDB using [this script](https://github.com/dbhat/cloudlab_SABR/blob/master/server/create_mpdinfo.py).
 This script depends on mpd_insert.py and config_dash.py which can be found [here](https://github.com/dbhat/cloudlab_SABR/tree/master/server).
     * Use [this script](https://github.com/dbhat/cloudlab_SABR/blob/master/server/http_capture.py) to listen to http requests for caching.
-This script is used to sniff HTPP GET requests and works best inside a screen process by running
+This script is used to sniff HTTP GET requests and works best inside a screen process by running
     `python http_capture.py`
 3. Setup Clients
     * The following dependencies must be installed: